Salzburg let Lokomotiv off the hook in 2-2 draw

 The hosts turned the game around with two goals either side of halftime.
 Dominik Szoboszlai curled in the equaliser in the 45th minute and veteran Zlatko Junuzovic scored with a deflected shot after Patson Dako laid the ball back to him seven minutes after the restart.

-Sekou Koita hit the post for Salzburg but they were caught after losing possession on the edge of their own area and Lisakovich levelled with a 75th minute header which bounced between goalkeeper Cican Stankovic and his near post.
-(Writing by Brian Homewood, editing by Pritha Sarkar)
+Sekou Koita hit the post for Salzburg but they were caught after losing possession on the edge of their own area and Lisakovich levelled with a 75th-minute header which bounced between goalkeeper Cican Stankovic and his near post.